lxl-max/image-segmentation/docs/index.md

 Pixels satisfying the first equation are called strong edge pixels and those satisfying to second equation are called weak edge pixels.

-Upon completion of Canndy detection process, we perform a **dilate** operation.
+Upon completion of Canny detection process, we perform a **dilate** operation.
 This thickens the edges and makes the contours more consistent, thereby more convenient for contour detection.

 #### Find Contour